autumnmyst/blood-on-the-blocktower/README.md

 There is also voice chat integration, so **Highly Recommended:**
 - [Simple Voice Chat](https://modrinth.com/plugin/simple-voice-chat)
 - [Simple Voice Chat Enhanced Groups](https://modrinth.com/mod/enhanced-groups) (for isolated chat rooms)

+This mod is serverside, so every player needs it.

 ## Videos